Inverting multiple quantum many-body scars via disorder: Abstract

 \section{Abstract}

-The recent observations of persistent revivals in the Rydberg atom chain have revealed a weak ergodicity breaking mechanism known as quantum many-body scars, which is typically a collection of states with low entanglement embedded in otherwise thermal spectra.
-Here, by generalizing a generic formalism, we propose a direct evolution from the quantum many-body scars to the multiple inverted quantum many-body scars, i.e., different sets of excited states with volume-law entanglement embedded in a sea of the many-body localized spectrum.
-When increasing the disorder strength, a tower of exact eigenstates remain intact, acting as conventional quantum many-body scars at weak disorder, and each residing inside narrow energy windows with the emerged inverted quantum many-body scar at strong disorder.
-Moreover, the strong disorder also induces additional sets of inverted quantum many-body scars with their energies concentrating in the middle of the exact eigenstates.
-As a result, all the multiple inverted quantum many-body scars are approximately equidistant in energy.
+The observations of persistent revivals in the Rydberg atom chain have revealed a weak ergodicity breaking mechanism known as quantum many-body scars, which is typically a collection of states with low entanglement embedded in otherwise thermal spectra.
+Here, by applying a generic formalism, we reveal a direct evolution from the quantum many-body scars to the multiple inverted quantum many-body scars, i.e., different sets of excited states with volume-law entanglement entropy embedded in a sea of states with area-law entanglement.
+When increasing the disorder strength, a series of exact eigenstates, acting as conventional QMBS in a regime of weak disorder, remain unchanged.
+Around each of these states, the inverted quantum many-body scars are introduced by the increased disorder.
+Moreover, the strong disorder also gives rise to additional sets of inverted quantum many-body scars with their energies concentrating in the middle of the exact eigenstates.
+As a result, all the multiple inverted quantum many-body scars are approximately equidistant in energy, reminiscent of conventional quantum many-body scarred states.
+Despite being the measure-zero states in the whole spectrum, these inverted quantum many-body scarred states significantly influence nonequilibrium dynamics in the large disorder regime.
+Random thermal states in a specific subspace show periodic revivals in the fidelity dynamics, while the typical charge-density-wave states exhibit persistent imbalance dynamics.
 We further examine the stability of the conventional and the inverted quantum many-body scars against the external random field.
-Our findings expand the variety of nonthermal systems and connect the weak violation of ergodicity with the weak violation of many-body localization.
+Our findings expand the variety of nonthermal systems and draw a connection between the weak violation of ergodicity and that of non-ergodicity.